Ladysmith lottery ticket worth $1-million still not cashed in - BC Local News

-The holder of the winning Maxmillion ticket sold in a Lotto Max draw earlier in October has still not come forward.
+The holder of a winning Maxmillion ticket sold in Ladysmith for a Lotto Max draw in October has still not come forward.

-The BCLC confirmed to the Chronicle on Thursday that the winner of a no doubt life-changing prize is still a mystery almost a month later.
+The BCLC confirmed to Thursday that the winner of a no doubt life-changing prize is still a mystery almost a month later.

-On that same Oct.
-12 night, three tickets included the one purchased in Ladysmith were Maxmillions winners.

 The numbers on the ticket sold in Ladysmith worth $1-million are 06 07 12 17 21 42 46.